Namaste!

 The Sṛṣṭi Khaṇḍa is the majestic inaugural section of the Padma Purāṇa, one of the largest and most authoritative of the Mahāpurāṇas.
 As its name, Sṛṣṭi (Creation), suggests,…

-Badari Kṣetra Māhātmya in Skanda Purāṇa’s Vaiṣṇava Khaṇḍa
+Badari Kṣetra (Badrinath) Māhātmya in Skanda Purāṇa’s Vaiṣṇava Khaṇḍa

 Brahmottara Khaṇḍa in Skanda Purāṇa’s Brahma Khaṇḍa